top of page

 Gloria

 It is 1903; beautiful and passionate Gloria Armstrong waits on the snowy steps of the Durham register office, she is eighteen years old and pregnant.
 Knowing her domineering father will be outraged, she has eloped to marry her handsome fiancé, aspiring doctor Gerald Phelps.
 They return to London, and Gloria is thrust into the world of an upper-class doctor's wife.
-It would appear she has it all, but haunted by a gypsy woman's prediction that she will never find true happiness, will her hasty marriage stand the test of time?
+It would appear she has it all, but haunted by a gypsy woman's prophecy that she will never find true happiness, will her hasty marriage stand the test of time?

 A towery novel telling how Gloria’s emotionally charged life shapes her transition from girl to woman.
 Even two world wars could not extinguish something so beautiful.
 A must-read and a friend you most definitely will return to again and again.